Apalach Adventures: Top 5 Activities in the Panhandle’s Hippest Port Town

 Apalachicola is heaven for admirers of art and theatre.
 You’ll discover an array of art galleries tucked away in the nooks and crannies of our historic downtown district—from The Gallery of High Cotton to the Bowery Gallery.

 We even have pet-friendly galleries!
-Bring your four-legged friend to Robert Lindsley Studio & Gallery, 49 Palmetto or On the Waterfront Gallery, featuring fine art inspired by the local beauty of Apalachicola and North Florida’s Gulf Coast.
+Bring your four-legged friend to Robert Lindsley Studio & Gallery or 49 Palmetto, featuring fine art inspired by the local beauty of Apalachicola and North Florida’s Gulf Coast.

 Ready to experience these awesome Apalach activities along with tons of other adventures?
 Book your vacation today!